YALE CEO SUMMIT SALUTES ED BASTIAN, DELTA CEO AND BERNARD ARNAULD, LVMH CHAIRMAN

 Josh Kampel, CEO, Worth Media Group

-Kevin Rudd, Former Prime Minister of Australia
+Kevin Rudd, Former Prime Minister of Australia, Former Minister for Foreign Affairs of Australia

-Nancy Brown, CEO of the American Heart Association
+Nancy Brown, CEO, American Heart Association

 Clara Molot, Writer, Vanity Fair